 Ready-made templates help you design beautiful emails without the need to learn how to code or hire a dedicated professional.
 These templates should be customizable so you can tweak their design to your needs and branding.

-For example, change the fonts or colors, incorporate visual elements, and add your logo and email signature.
+For example, change the fonts or colors, incorporate visual elements, and add your logo and create email signature.

 B. Features